curi/websites/close-reading/atlas-shrugged-1.md

 Similarly, characters in Galt’s Gulch talk about what they’re going to build, and what can be done with undeveloped land and resources.
 When Dagny visits, she talks about how they could create a small railroad track there to improve it.
 And when she first tries to retire, she keeps thinking of productive projects and then stopping herself (and the stopping herself is torture).
 And Dagny wants not just a continent, but a continent with a Rearden Metal track across it from ocean to ocean.
 She wants a *better* continent, an *improved* continent, which is more suitable for human life than the natural state of the continent.

 The speed which weeds swallow things in this passage is important too.
 Civilization has to be maintained!
 Civilization can fall apart faster than most people realize if the wrong ideas are followed.
 We later learn what ideas the 20th Century Motor Company followed to bring ruin to this area.
-It’s one of many ideas of the tangible, concrete power of ideas (the invention and consequences of Rearden Metal are another example).
+It’s one of many examples of the tangible, concrete power of ideas (the invention and consequences of Rearden Metal are another example).

 > they seemed to be waiting in placid indifference.